australopitech/venn-protocol/blockchain/README.md

 ### Market Place
 [Contract code](https://github.com/pbfranceschin/r-wallet-base-3/blob/main/blockchain/contracts/wallet/MarketPlace.sol)

-The *Market Place* role is to be an intermediary between account who want to put their NFTs for rent, and wallet_name users who want to rent these NFTs.
+The *Market Place*'s role is to be an intermediary between the account that wants to put their NFTs for rent, and smart account users who want to rent these NFTs.
 Any Market Place can make itself compatible with our protocol.
 To see how checkout [next section](link).

 We provide our own implementation of a Market Place, provided via the dapp.
 Third parties can use it as a reference but that's not the only way to do it.
 The code can be seen [here](link).
 Let's see how it works:

 The main methods use in the contract are `listNFT`, `rentNFT` and `deList`.
-The first one allows any type of account to list an NFT by passing its identification (contract and id) and the listing metadata (price and max duration).
+The first one allows any type of account to list an NFT by passing its identification (*contract* and *id*) and the listing metadata (*price* and *max duration*).

 ```solidity
 function listNFT(